jeffcarp/braintree-angular/README.md

 A module for using [braintree-web](https://github.com/braintree/braintree-web) in your Angular app.

+Note!
+As of version **2.0** Angular 1.5 is required and bower is no longer supported.

 > Disclaimer: `braintree-angular` is not an official Braintree module.

 ## Install